KevinMFinch/UnityDrivingSim/README.md

 This work follows from Christopher Hay (Princeton '17) in his paper Training of Vehicle Perception via Stochastic Simulation.
 My work is being conducted under Professor Kornhauser.

-The project currently requires the asset EasyRoads3D Pro from the Unity asset store.
-Since I do not own this asset, I have no uploaded it to the repository.
-If you wish to extend this work, that asset should be purchased and imported into the Unity project.
+The project currently requires the assets EasyRoads3D Pro and Gaia from the Unity asset store.
+Since I do not own these assets, I have not uploaded them to the repository.
+If you wish to extend this work, those assets should be purchased and imported into the Unity project.